michaelkotelnikov/argocdaas/README.md

 Note that even though the Kubernetes API server disallows the creation of the resource, the user may still view the live resource contents (only applies to resources in the \<application name> namespace).

+### Scenario 6 - User ApplicationSet can not provision applications in projects outside of user's scope

+The solution disallows the creation of AppProjects by users.
+The ArgoCD instance is created with only one AppProject (default) in order to disallow potenital escelation between AppProjects in the environment.
+The default AppProject sets the scope for the resources the user is allowed to create.